beve-org/beve/README.md

 > Crusher is much like CBOR or BSON, but is more space efficient in some cases, and is much faster on modern hardware.

+> IMPORTANT ARCHIVAL NOTE:
+>
+> The binary format Crusher is under active testing and development.
+It is not recommended to use for long term archival yet.
+As a data transport the format should be fine to use.
+It will be locked for archival use after thorough testing and carefully tweaking the specification.

 ## Why Tagged Messages?

 *Flexibility and efficiency*